Pomax/are-we-flying/docs/index.md

       this.autoPilotEnabled = !!params.MASTER;
       if (this.autoPilotEnabled) {
         // Now that we're actually going to do things that the in-game auto
-        // pilot might also be doing, it's super important that we check the
+        // pilot might *also* be doing, it's super important that we check
-        // in-game auto pilot, and turn it off if it's on: const { AUTOPILOT_MASTER: on } = await this.get(`AUTOPILOT_MASTER`);
+        // the in-game auto pilot setting, and turn it off if it's on: const { AUTOPILOT_MASTER: on } = await this.get(`AUTOPILOT_MASTER`);
         if (on === 1) this.trigger(`AP_MASTER`);
-        // Then we can start running our own autopilot. this.runAutopilot();
+        // Only then we can start running our own autopilot. this.runAutopilot();
       }
     }
-    // Update everything that we're being told to update...
+    // Update everything that we're being told to update:
     Object.entries(params).forEach(([key, value]) =>
       this.setTarget(key, value)
     );
-    // ... and then trigger the broadcast function that sends
+    // And then trigger the broadcast function that sends
     // the new auto pilot state to all connected clients: this.onChange(this.getAutoPilotParameters());
   }